 The score implementation to use depends on your use case.
-Your score might not efficiently fit in a single double value.
-Planner has several build-in Score implementations, but you can implement a custom Score too.
-Most use cases will just use the build-in HardSoftScore.
+Your score might not efficiently fit in a single long value.
+Planner has several build-in score implementations, but you can implement a custom score too.
+Most use cases tend to use the build-in HardSoftScore.